vidarsko/ComFiT/docs/Conventions.md

     Optional longer description of the function.

     Args:
         arg1: Description of arg1.
+No need to state default values.
         arg2: Description of arg2.

     Returns:
         Description of the return value.
+Data type.

     Raises:
         Exception: Description of the exception.

+    Example:
+        Optional example usage
     """
     pass
 ```